minio/docs/source/reference/minio-mc/mc-find.rst

 - Replace :mc-cmd:`NAME <mc find --name>` with the object.

-Find Objects with File Extention in Bucket
+Find Objects with File Extension in Bucket
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 .. code-block:: shell